 If someone gets Personal Independence Payment.
 Can they volunteer or would this affect their benefit?

 A lot of people who have had long term health conditions are keen to try to get back into working.
-Therefore volunteering is a good way for them to do that and I can understand why people would want to do so.
+Therefore, volunteering is a good way for them to do that.
+Although, I can understand why people would want to do so.

-It depends on the individual’s circumstances and would take into account the type of volunteering work and the hours they intend to carry that out over.
+It depends on the individual’s circumstances and would depend on the type of volunteering work and the hours they intend to carry that out over.